encukou/cpython/Doc/library/tarfile.rst

   - return ``None``, in which case the member will be skipped, or
   - raise an exception to abort the operation or skip the member, depending on :attr:`~TarFile.errorlevel`.
+    Note that when extraction is aborted, :meth:`~TarFile.extractall` may leave the archive partially extracted.
+It does not attempt to clean up.

 Default named filters
 ~~~~~~~~~~~~~~~~~~~~~